 Her collegiate golfing career reached its pinnacle in

 After her collegiate days came to an end, Mant played on the LPGA Tour from 1976 to 1986.
 Mant’s best finish on the Tour was third at the Rail Charity Championship in Springfield, Ill.
 She played in 10 United States Women’s Opens, as well as each major on the LPGA Tour.
 Mant was highly involved in the LPGA player government and served as a player representative to the LPGA Board of Directors as well as the President of the LPGA Tournament Division in 1985.

 When she finished her LPGA career, Mant decided to devote her time and energy to a full-time teaching career.
-She has developed a strong following of students, many of whom have gone on to play collegiate golf at such universities as Stanford, the University of Southern California, Oregon, Arizona State, Tennessee, San Jose State, and Ohio State.
-Mant is a Class A member of both the LPGA Tour, the Teaching and CP Division, and currently serves on the United States Girls' Junior Committee.
-Mant continues to teach at Eagle's Landing Country Club, home of the John Kirk/Panther Intercollegiate.
-In 2002, Mant was named one of Golf For Women's "Top 50 Teachers."
+She developed a strong following of students, many of whom have gone on to play collegiate golf at such universities as Stanford, Southern California, Oregon, Arizona State, Tennessee, San Jose State, and Ohio State.

 Mant was born in Seattle, Wash., and grew up in Eugene, Ore.
-She is married to Rick Mant and has a daughter, Ashley (24), who recently married Georgia State alum Charlie Cash.
-Mant received her Bachelor of Science degree in marketing from Arizona State in 1972.
+Cathy and her husband, Rick Mant, have a daughter, Ashley, who is married to Georgia State alum Charlie